You can listen to the podcast and read the show notes here

 Dominic Watson: Yeah.

-Michael Smith: If you don't like something Preside does in its core behavior, you can just totally replace it?
+Michaela Light: If you don't like something Preside does in its core behavior, you can just totally replace it?

 Dominic Watson: Yes.
 To a granular level, as well, you could change the labeling.
 You could change the name of everything.
 We've got a contentious label for, basically, user groups, and they're called website benefits, which was contentious internally, but you can just go ahead and just change your .properties file in your extension and change the language of that, or you could rewrite the whole language of everything to a key as well as supply actual translations.